A statement from the Director of Training:

 Welcome to the Counseling and Consultation Service training site.
 I want to thank you for taking an interest in one of our training programs.
 I know you are in the midst of an important journey and you are looking for a training experience that matches your academic, professional and personal needs.
 If I can help in your decision-making process, please contact me at email@example.com.

 Thanks again, and I wish you the best in your journey.

 Associate Director, Director of Training

-Mission: To promote the well-being and academic success of students by providing comprehensive mental health services to the campus community and to provide a high quality, multidisciplinary mental health training program which supports this service to the OSU community.
+To promote the well-being and academic success of students through access to diverse mental health services and outreach, while providing a multidisciplinary training program.

 - Respects diversity.